paddy-exe/paddy-exe/README.md

 # Hi there 👋
 My name is Patrick a.k.a. 🔥 Lizard.
 I am a Biomimicry student from Germany.
 I am interested in game, tool and engine development and have been working and messing around with game dev for over 4 years now.
-I also have prior (professional) knowledge in Python.
+I also have prior (professional) knowledge in Python in the fields of Data Science.
 Nowadays I work mostly with GodotEngine on several open-source projects such as Godot itself, GDExtension and several VFX and Shader projects.

 ## Some of my past work
 ### VFX and Shader Projects